programming4phone/angular-tour-of-heroes/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

-HeroService and HeroSearchService both use `angular-in-memory-web-api` which can be installed by executing `npm i angular-in-memory-web-api` from the command line on the project folder.
+HeroService and HeroSearchService both use `angular-in-memory-web-api`.
+To install execute the following from the command line on the project folder:
+`npm i angular-in-memory-web-api`

 ## Build